 rules describe in more detail how this works:

 If you try to store an out of range value into a numeric column, MySQL Server instead stores zero, the smallest possible value, or the largest possible value, whichever is closest to the invalid value.

 For strings, MySQL stores either the empty string or as much of the string as can be stored in the column.

-If you try to store a string that doesn't start with a number into a numeric column, MySQL Server stores 0.
+If you try to store a string that does not start with a number into a numeric column, MySQL Server stores 0.

-MySQL enables you to store certain incorrect date values
+MySQL permits you to store certain incorrect date values

 DATETIME columns (such as